The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Result

-\ \paragraph{The performance of the proposed CSVT with and without SSL} \ In this case, we firstly pretrain the proposed model with unlabeled images.
-The loss of SSL is shown in {Fig.~\ref{FIG:8}}, which shows that the model converges well.
+In this case, we train the model with initialized weights based on labelled data.
 The classification performance of the proposed model without SSL is reported in {Table.~\ref{table:5}} and {Fig.~\ref{FIG:9}}.
-Without the pretrained weights, the proposed vision transformer model cannot converge correctly.
+Without the pretrained weights from SSL, the proposed SSVT cannot converge correctly.
 The Accuracy of the proposed model is only 0.836.
-As shown in {Fig.~\ref{FIG:9}}, the model without SSL performs well on N status, Control.
-However, it performs unsatisfactorily on, High, Low and Medium.
-The model trained with SSL weights performs well on all N statuses.
+As shown in {Fig.~\ref{FIG:9}}, the model without SSL performs well on N status (Control).
+However, it performs unsatisfactorily on other statuses including High, Low and Medium.
+Conversely, the model trained with SSL weights performs well on all N statuses.